Microservice Versioning for Indispensable Clarity

 - The Service can be changed without affecting clients;

 - And, each team that owns one or more services must be autonomous.
-A team must be able to develop and deploy their services with minimal collaboration with other teams.
+A team must be able to develop and deploy services with minimal collaboration with other teams.

 With microservices, we let go of the concept of a monolithic software applications and linear pipelines.
 We instead have a non-linear configuration of different points of services that represents the ‘logical’ microservice application.
 For managing these microservice applications we need to understand what is in this ‘microservices soup’ in terms of ownership, usage, and microservice configurations.
 We need to see the whole picture, or what we can call the ‘monolithic equivalent.’
 This is why microservice versioning is important.